GalaxyGamingBoy/FFMPEG_UTILITIES/README.md

 ## mergeVid.py

-Merges one or more files
+Merges one or more videos into one video.
 For Example:
 `mergeVid.py OUTPUT_FILE(out.mp4) INPUT_FILES (in_1.mp4 in_2.mp4 ...)`